garrandall/popular-music-data/tracks/memories-maroon-5.md

 There's a time that I remember
 When I never felt so lost
 When I felt all of the hatred
-Was too powerful to stop (ooh, yeah)
+Was too powerful to stop (oh, yeah)
 Now my heart feel like an ember
 And it's lighting up the dark
 I'll carry these torches for ya